Public Health Nurse: Certification & Career

 Public health nursing degree requirements vary by position and employer.
 At a minimum, public health nurses must have an associate’s degree in nursing or higher.

-Here is a wide variety of nursing degree options for public health nurses.
+Below are the nursing degree options for public health nurses:

 Step 2A: Earn an ADN Degree (Two Years)